CONSTITUTION

 1. to be familiar with and adhere to the Constitution and Bylaws;

-3. to attend and participate in meetings of the Council;
+2. to attend and participate in meetings of the Council;

-4. to perform the duties and responsibilities of their office, as set out in Article 50 of the Bylaws, diligently and to the best of their ability;
+3. to perform the duties and responsibilities of their office, as set out in Article 44 of the Bylaws, diligently and to the best of their ability;

-6. to support and assist in events organized or sponsored by the Society; and
+5. to support and assist in events organized or sponsored by the Society; and

-7. to communicate with Members.
+6. to communicate with Members.

 OFFICE DESCRIPTIONS

-1. The following office descriptions will apply to and be implemented by the Society and its office Holders:
+1. The following office descriptions will apply to and be implemented by the Society and its office holders:

 1. act as chair at all meetings of the Society unless they delegate that responsibility to someone else, or unless they have resigned, and in the latter case, the Council may appoint one of its members to chair the meeting;